carbon-io/carbond/doc/Endpoint.md

 Operations
 ----------

 Each endpoint can implement one or more operations representing each of the HTTP methods: ```GET, PUT, POST, DELETE, CREATE, HEAD, OPTIONS```.
+There is no requirement an endpoint implement all HTTP methods.
+It only needs to implement those it wishes to support.

+For each HTTP method, an enpoint can implement either _sync_

 Each operation is represented as either:
 * A function of the form ```function(req, res)```